OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 > Custom data types APIs are currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
 >

 The `allowCustomDataForDataTypeAny` property is a boolean data type.
 Setting this value to `true` allows a custom function to accept custom data types as input and output values.
-To learn more, see []().
+To learn more, see [Custom functions and custom data types core concepts (preview)](/custom-functions-data-types-concepts.md).

 ### allowErrorForDataTypeAny